 The following steps are the recommended approach for the mentoring process, but each mentor/mentee pair shall be able to review and revise these as appropriate.

 - Initial meeting - This meeting should take place within 1 month of when the pairing takes place.
 If possible, this meeting will take place in person and last a minimum of 1 hour

 - Goals & schedule set - The mentor/mentee pair should establish a set of goals for their mentoring relationship, so they will be able to evaluate if the program met these.
 A preliminary schedule should be established at this time, including how frequent meetings should occur and when reviews should occur.
-If possible, these goals will be documented and submitted to the Mentor Program Chair to better understand why people are engaging in this program and to aid in program evaluation and improvement.
+If possible, these goals will be documented and submitted to the Mentor Program Co-Chairs to better understand why people are engaging in this program and to aid in program evaluation and improvement.